 The next sections of the basic financial statements are the notes.
 The notes to the financial statements explain in detail some of the data contained in those statements.
 Directly following the notes is the supplemental information.
 This section first contains required supplemental information about the County's pension plans and the other postemployment benefits plan, followed by additional supplemental information.
-This supplemental information.
-This supplemental information.
-This supplemental information.
 This supplemental information is provided to show details about the County's individual funds.
 Budgetary information required by the General Statutes also can be found in this part of the statements.